Save Money with Free Tax Filing for the Military

 This is probably the most important benefit that all military should take advantage of.
 Paying a professional to prepare your tax filing can conservatively cost around $250, and most civilian financial advisors aren’t experts when it comes to rules and exemptions that apply to the military.

 Through Military OneSource and the DoD, MilTax offers free tax services for the military, including easy-to-use tax preparation and e-filing software, personalized support from tax consultants, and current info about filing taxes in the military.
 The e-filing software is available from mid-January through mid-October and the software is self-paced.

 Through MilTax you can also find free military tax assistance & filing.
 This free assistance is available online as well as at CONUS/OCONUS Volunteer Income Tax Assistance locations (VITA).
 These advisors are trained to help military personnel, therefore, they know what to look for to get every deduction as well as ensure that nothing gets left out.

 Even if you want to prepare your filing on your own, you can utilize this resource by having them double-check your work to ensure that you didn’t miss anything.

 IRS Free Tax Filing for Military

-In 2021, enlisted active duty and reserve military members can file their state and federal taxes for free with TurboTax.
+For 2021 taxes, enlisted active duty and reserve military members can file their state and federal taxes for free with TurboTax.
 You can use this offer on TurboTax’s Free, Deluxe, Premier, and Self-Employed versions.
 Commissioned officers, warrant officers, veterans, and retirees do not qualify.
 Not valid on TurboTax Live, or TurboTax CD/Download.